AlephAlpha/Nekomata/doc/Builtins.md

 Fail if the lists have different lengths.

-If one of the input is a string, apply the function to each character.

 If one of the input is an number, apply the function to each integer from 0 to the input minus 1.

 ### `zipWithTrunc` (`ᶾ`, `(m -> 1) -> (m -> 1) where m > 1`)